 The English countryside is dotted with chocolate-box roses-round-the-door pubs on village greens, where the sun’s always shining and nothing disturbs the birdsong except the occasional thwack of leather on willow.
 And sometimes they even play cricket.
 But even when it was just a village pub The Pilgrims was never pretty.
 Solidly built from local stone as a one room pub with a couple of cottages attached and a cider barn out the back, and variously extended over a couple of centuries, the outside was at best practical rather than grand.
 Not great for first impressions.

-Over the last 15 years we have gradually evolved into a restaurant, although the relaxed atmosphere of the pub remains.
+Over the last 17 years we have gradually evolved into a restaurant, although something of the relaxed atmosphere of the pub remains.
 Along with developing the menu we have worked on the interior, retaining many of the features while adding contemporary comforts, and converting the cider barn to rooms in 2007.

 Although the outside may not make the promises that old pubs often make - and which so often lead to disappointment - we promise that the opposite of that disappointment is what you’ll find at The Pilgrims